SMS marketing is returning into the fold as an effective way to reach out to customers.

-Basically, if you can use SMS campaigns to enhance your other channels, it’s a good enough reason to be sending text-messages.
+Basically, if you can use SMS campaigns to enhance your other channels, it’s a good enough reason to be sending text messages.

 SMS Campaign Metrics

-Most important metrics to keep track of are:
+The most important metrics to keep track of are:

 - Interaction rate.
 Tracking this metric will allow you to gauge how interested your audience is.
-It might not have anything to do with content, though, rather the accuracy of your targeting.
+It might not have anything to do with content, though, but rather the accuracy of your targeting.

 - Unsubscribe rate.
 Tracking large changes in average unsubscribe rates can indicate you are spamming people with low quality or too much content.